yastn/yastn/docs/source/mps/measurements.rst

 Overlap of two MPSs
 ===================

 :ref:`Measurement<theory/mps/basics:Measurements>` of the overlap between two MPSs is calculated by contracting a network formed by MPS and conjugate of another or the same MPS.
-In the latter case, :code:`yast.tn.mps.measure_overlap(psi,psi)`, returns the norm of MPS :code:`psi`.
+In the latter case, :code:`yastn.tn.mps.measure_overlap(psi,psi)`, returns the norm of MPS :code:`psi`.

-.. autofunction:: yast.tn.mps.measure_overlap
+.. autofunction:: yastn.tn.mps.measure_overlap

 Expectation value of MPO